birthdates/Leaderboards/README.md

 # Entries
 Each entry in the leaderboard must be of type `LeaderboardItem` & `Comparable` to assist in sorting & formatting

+As well as this, if you are provided an array of data from the leaderboard it is sorted (i.e. [0] is the first, [1] second, e.t.c.)
 # Modules
 I've currently implemented some modules including:
 * A sign module to update signs with a format (`SignModule`)